absence of evidence

 when we forgive, where does the rage go?

-in a sleeping vision the oldest life form is a collection of pinkish rocks at the bottom of the sea. the rocks can meld and unmeld at will to create new formations. i open a scientific american article that says they've discovered the life form is a pisces, like me.
+in a sleeping vision the oldest life form is a collection of pinkish rocks at the bottom of the sea. the rocks can meld and unmeld at will to create new formations. i open a scientific american article that says they've discovered this life form is a pisces, like me.

-this of course makes no sense, but i feel a sense of relief and an immediate affinity with the creature. i put down the magazine and swim towards it.
+this of course makes no sense but i feel a sense of relief and an immediate affinity with the creature. i put down the magazine and swim towards it.

 after this vision, i wake up next to a sleeping woman. i kiss her on the shoulder. i unkiss her on the shoulder.

 nothing is like sleeping with a woman is like two rocks, melding.